braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/best_practices/push_primer_messages.md

 [Create an in-app message][2] as you usually would.

 Select a message type and layout.
 To give you enough space to explain what push notifications your users can expect (and to allow for buttons), Braze suggests either a full screen or modal message.
-Note that for a full-screen in-app message, an image is required.
+Note that for a fullscreen in-app message, an image is required.

 ## Step 2: Build your message